freer4an/portfolio-website/README.md

 # portfolio-website
+The front was made minimalistic and crooked because it's a demo project) Feel free to modify the code.

 ## Description
 This is a portfolio website with an admin panel.
 From the admin panel you can manipulate projects and data of the author of the portfolio.

 ## Usage
 Create ".env" file and define "login" and "password" for admin in .env Make sure you have installed docker engine.